 Yes.
-Assuming that the care needs have been assessed and the required fee can be agreed, we will accept state-funded residents.
+Assuming that the care needs have been assessed and the required fee can be agreed upon, we will accept state-funded residents.

 We cater for a number of care needs including:

-This list is not exhaustive and needs can be discussed with the manager or person in charge.
+This list is not exhaustive, and specific needs can be discussed with the manager or person in charge.

 Mount Olivet has 25 rooms and is registered for 30 residents to allow for shared rooms.
 These are arranged evenly over three floors.

-The home is staffed at a level to meet all residents needs and allow an over-staffing to cover holidays, sickness and training.
-The ratio of care staff to residents is approximately 1:4 not.
-On top of this, we have management support, maintenance support, two members of staff in the kitchen and up to 4 domestic staff at any one time.
+The home is staffed at a level to meet all residents’ needs and allow an over-staffing to cover holidays, sickness and training.
+The ratio of care staff to residents is approximately 1:4.
+On top of this, we have management support, maintenance support, two members of staff in the kitchen and up to four domestic staff at any one time.

-At nights we have three waking members of staff between 8pm and 8am and a senior member of staff (usually the Manager) on call for support or advice.
+At night, we have three waking members of staff between 8pm and 8am and a senior member of staff (usually the manager) on call for support or advice.

 All our staff are either trained to Level 2 or 3 in Health and Social Care or working towards their qualifications.

-Also in addition to our care staff, we have a dedicated Activities Coordinator who ensures that all our residents have meaningful interactions and get to take part on activities that interest them, either through their own choice or through family input and by getting to know the residents’ likes and dislikes during their time at Mount Olivet.
+Also, in addition to our care staff, we have a dedicated activities coordinator who ensures that all our residents have meaningful interactions and get to take part in activities that interest them, either through their own choice or through family input and by getting to know the residents’ likes and dislikes during their time at Mount Olivet.

-Upon enquiry, we will take a certain level of information about the prospective resident’s needs to make sure we can meet their needs.
-We will then invite the resident and/or family member to view the home.
-You will be issued with a copy of our Terms and Conditions at this point and we will check that you have read this Key Information and the Important Additional Information.
+Upon enquiry, we take a certain level of information about the prospective resident’s needs to make sure we can meet them.
+We’ll then invite the resident and/or family member to view the home.
+You will be issued with a copy of our Terms and Conditions at this point, and we’ll check that you have read this Key Information and the Important Additional Information.

 If admission to Mount Olivet is appropriate and desired, a further in-depth assessment will take place, followed by an assessment upon entry when the new resident arrives.

-Weekly fees payable in advance of moving in to cover up to the end of the current move in month and for the following month if move in date is within two weeks of the end of the month.
+Weekly fees are payable in advance of moving in to cover up to the end of the current move-in month and for the following month if the move-in date is within two weeks of the end of the month.

-There will be a trial period of 4 weeks for any new resident when only 1 week’s notice will be required to be given by the home or the resident/ their representative.
+There will be a trial period of four weeks for any new resident when only one week’s notice will be required to be given by the home or the resident/their representative.
 A refund will be issued within 14 days of departure.